 Although natural/organic food coloring provides so many benefits, there are some drawbacks associated with it:

 Synthetic food colorings are widely used to enhance the appearance of food products, making them more visually appealing to consumers.
-They are certified and permitted for use in various applications, including food, drugs, and cosmetics.
+They are certified and permitted for various applications, including food, drugs, and cosmetics.

-The bottom line is that food coloring or colorants play a crucial role in the food and beverage industry, enabling food manufacturers to create visually appealing products that appeal to consumers.
+The bottom line is that food coloring or colorants play a crucial role in the food and beverage industry, enabling manufacturers to create visually appealing products that appeal to consumers.

 Food colorings are widely accepted and approved for use in food, drugs, and cosmetics.
 Manufacturers need to use premium-quality food coloring to ensure the proper use and maintain the safety of their products.